 No, your certificate will be issued at the time of your chosen ceremony.
 It cannot be issued before this time.

 Your certificate will be posted within 6 weeks of the ceremonies (providing you have given your certificate postal address on the online form).
+You will be sent a notification email when your certificate is due to be dispatched from the University.
 Please allow up to 8 weeks for delivery.

 If your certificate is being posted to to a UK address, then it will be sent by second class mail, and if to an overseas address, it will be sent by airmail.